 Comparison of Benefits at Age 80

-We know, these products include inflation protection.
-Therefore, let’s look at the illustration’s projections for the LTC benefit amount at age 80.
-The reason to look at an illustration’s LTC benefits at age 80 is because that’s the average age when most long-term care claims begin.
+Let’s take a look at the illustration’s projections for the LTC benefit amount at age 80.
+The reason we look at an illustration’s LTC benefits at age 80 is because that’s the average age when most long-term care claims begin.

 (Click the illustrations for a larger view)

-Interestingly as well, Pacific Life’s PremierCare is illustrating an LTC benefit amount of $9,378 at age 80.
-If we recall, Pacific Life’s PremierCare started out as $1,300 less than CareMatters II in first day monthly LTC benefits.
-However, it now offers $900 more in monthly LTC benefits than CareMatters II at age 80.
-As time progressed, with the inflation protection, Pacific Life’s PremierCare outperformed Nationwide’s CareMatters II.
+If we recall, based on our illustrations, Pacific Life’s PremierCare started out as $1,300 less than CareMatters II in first day monthly LTC benefits.
+However, PremiereCare will offer $900 more in monthly LTC benefits than CareMatters II at age 80.

-- If a person is concerned about receiving benefit payments by having to prove their LTC expenses every month
+- Concerns about receiving benefit payments by submitting LTC expenses every month

-- If a person needs flexibility in their premium paying options
+- Needing more flexibility for premium paying options

-- If a person wants the all of the above features plus reasonably competitive LTC benefits.
+- Wanting the all of the above features plus reasonably competitive LTC benefits.

-- If a person wants all of the above features and has no interest in a return of premium option
+- Desiring all of the above features and has no interest in a return of premium option